 Your rights as a data subject

-The GDPR gives you a number of rights to protect your personal data and its use.
+Data Protection Legislation gives you a number of rights to protect your personal data and its use.
 You have the right to:

 - Withdraw consent where that is the legal basis of our processing